 Save the date!

-The next National Bat Care Conference will take place on Saturday 29 February 2020.
-More details to follow in due course.
+The next National Bat Care Conference will take place on Saturday 29 February 2020 at the University of Gloucestershire Oxstalls Campus, Gloucester.

 The National Bat Care Conference is a one-day event for anyone involved with bat care in the UK.
 It is organised jointly between Maggie Brown, of Bat Care News and the West Yorkshire Bat Hospital, and BCT.